 "As a father who, with my wife, have raised three kids to adulthood, I have found that home church presented no significant barrier to being a good parent.
 All of my kids are well-adjusted, love the Lord, and look back at their experiences with home churches with happiness.
-Indeed, they are all leading home churches or cells of their own today." - Dennis McCallum, Lead Pastor
+Indeed, they are all leading home churches or cells of their own today." - Dennis McCallum, Founding Pastor

 Nobody knows what the early church did with kids during their meetings.
 During the Jesus Movement, many groups favored holding meetings with the kids mixed into the adult group.
-Naturally, such meetings were noisy, disorderly, and not real popular with adults or especially with kids.
+Naturally, such meetings were noisy, disorderly, and not popular with adults or especially with kids.

 While many churches feel attracted to the notion of home churches, this question of what to do with kids often becomes a deal breaker.

 To help families with children, Dwell leaders initiated a move away from home churches at one point in our history.
 We suggested families go to smaller groups, more like cells in other churches, and perhaps meeting every other week.
 Over thirty small groups were formed at that time, and the smaller format served well for groups who needed it.

 But surprisingly, as time has gone on, we have seen most of our small groups revert back into home churches.
 The reason seems to be that people who have experienced both, prefer the atmosphere of a home church to that of a small group.
 But home churches with many children have to be creative and flexible in how they handle the challenge.
 We've seen a number of options: